MaterializeInc/materialize/doc/developer/design/20231102_read_holds.md

 It cannot exist on sinks or unmaterialized views.
 If a `HOLD` exists for a directly queryable object (i.e., not indexes) at time `t`, `SELECT` and `SUBSCRIBE` on that object `AS OF t` will successfully execute.
 If a `HOLD` exists for an index, the same is true if the index satisfies the query.
-A `HOLD` on any non-index object will not also create the `HOLD` on those indexes.
+A `HOLD` on any non-index object will not also create the `HOLD` on any indexes of the object.
+An `AS OF` query will restrict the indexes it considers to those that are valid for the requested time.
+TODO: Figure out what "offer to plan around those indexes" means and add more about that here.

 Because this may be surprising to users, if an `AS OF` query whose plan uses an index errors because the `AS OF` is less than the index's read frontier and a `HOLD` exists on the index's object, a helpful error message will be produced telling the user that their `HOLD` must be on the index, not the underlying object.

 The objects the `HOLD` is created on do not need to be in the same schema or database.
 The `HOLD` can be created in any schema on which the user has a `CREATE` privilege (see (Alternatives)[#Alternatives] for other takes on this).
-The user must have a `READ` privilege on all objects.
+The user must have a `SELECT` privilege on all objects.

 Definitions:
 - **physical read frontier**: the read frontier of an object excluding `HOLD`s and any running queries or transactions.
 - **logical read frontier**: the read frontier of an object including `HOLD`s and any running queries or transactions.

-If `AT <time>` is specified, the read hold is created at that time.
+If `AT TIME` is specified, the read hold is created at that time.
 It is an error if that time is less than any object's logical frontier.
 Due to the use of the logical frontier, a new `HOLD` can be created while at the time of an existing `HOLD` (say, because the object set of a `HOLD` needs to be changed by creating a new one).
-If `AT <time>` is not specified, Materialize automatically chooses the least common physical read frontier of all objects.
+If `AT TIME` is not specified, Materialize automatically chooses the least common physical read frontier of all objects.

 `HOLD`s are destroyed by: